JackJack3231/MiniSB-Extruder-Mounts/Extruder Mounts/_Experimental/Apus/README.md

 | Standard            | -         | -           |
 | Alternative         | -         | -           |
 | Umbilical-PCB       | -         | -           |

+## Assembly
+1. Install the 4 Heatsets into the Cowling
+2. Install the Apus-Adapter printed part onto the Cowling and secure it with then 4 M3x12 BHCS into the Heatsets in the Cowling
+3. Install the Fans and the Hotend
+4. Install to the X-Carriage
+5. Add strain-relief/umbilical

 ## Images